Poncelet Triangles: a Theory for Locus Ellipticity: Introduction

 \subsection{Main results}

-we show that if a triangle center $\X$ can be expressed as a fixed affine combination of centers $(X_2,X_3,X_k)$, where $X_k$ is stationary over a given family, then the locus of $\X$ will be an ellipse as well.
+We show that if a triangle center $\X$ can be expressed as a fixed affine combination of barycenter, circumcenter, and $Y$, where $Y$ is stationary over a given family, then the locus of $\X$ will be an ellipse as well.

+Referring to 6 Poncelet triangle families shown in \cref{fig:six-caps}, let us henceforth refer to them as: confocal (elliptic billiard), with incircle, with circumcircle, homothetic, dual, and excentral, respectively.

+Henceforth we shall refer to triangle centers as $X_k$, after Kimberling \cite{etc}.
+In \cite{garcia2020-family-ties,reznik2020-intelligencer} it was shown that the mittenpunkt $X_9$ (resp. symmedian point $X_6$) is stationary over the confocal (resp. excentral) family.

-For the confocal case, with $X_9$ stationary, we can (i) predict which triangle centers sweep ellipses, and (ii) derive conditions under which they degenerate to a circle or a segment.
-We then apply the above method directly to predict locus ellipticity for the incircle family (stationary incenter $X_1$).
-We also show how to extend it to the excentral family.
-We still lack a strategy for locus-type prediction for the circumcircle, homothetic, and dual families, given that their stationary centers are already fixed linear combinations of $X_2$ and $X_3$.
+For the confocal case we (i) predict which triangle centers sweep ellipses, and (ii) derive conditions under which they degenerate to a circle or a segment.
+We then apply the same method for the incircle family, showing how to extend it to the excentral family.
+We still lack a strategy for locus-type prediction for the circumcircle, homothetic, and dual families, given that their stationary centers are already fixed linear combinations of barycenter $X_2$ and circumcenter $X_3$.

 We also show that for a generic family, a locus' turning number is always $\pm 3$ and derive conditions for monotonicity with respect to the motion of family vertices.